Why have a student chemical society?

-Student chemical societies play a varied role: some provide a social focus for their department, while others hold more formal events.
-Either is fine and most societies strike a happy medium by organising a combination of the two.
-However you decide to run your chemical society, the basic idea should be to get members of your department (students & staff) to meet socially and have fun.
+Student chemical societies play a varied role: some provide a social focus for their department, while others hold more formal events - most societies strike a happy medium by organising a combination of the two.
+However you decide to run your chemical society, the basic idea should be to get members of your department (students & staff) to meet socially and have fun; benefitting both your social and academic life.

 - A Committee